arcadiapage/arcadiapage.github.io/_drafts/rethink-your-sensitivity-8-important-life-changes-to-make-after-learning-you-re-an-hsp.md

 ---
 Years ago, when I discovered that I was a Highly Sensitive Person, I thought I had myself _all_ figured out.
 I added more things to my life to accommodate my sensitivity, incorporating more outdoor time into my day and installing blue light filters on all my devices since I know how visually sensitive I am.
 I also switched to using more natural skin care products since I am sensitive to chemicals and unnatural scents.

-I made all of these practical adjustments with the idea that this was the best way to cater to my needs as an HSP since the books I've read about sensitivity focus a lot on the importance of creating a comfortable physical environment.
+I made all of these practical adjustments with the idea that this was the best way to cater to my needs as a highly sensitive person since the books I've read about sensitivity focus a lot on the importance of creating a comfortable physical environment.

 Physical comfort is important for HSPs.
 But over the past year, I've realized that these changes were surface level and didn't address the real nature of being a Highly Sensitive Person.
 Making these kinds of changes without paying attention to the deep underlying facets of sensitivity left me open to hurting myself.
 I fell into overwork and ignored my needs without even realizing it because I was still doing what I thought I needed to take care of myself as a sensitive person.